ramonteiro/mySpot/README.md

 - create spots
 - search for other spots in area
 - create playlists to organize spots
+- spots and playlists are backed up in iCloud and sync across devices

 ---Who is My Spot For---